cmather/meteor-mini-pages/README.md

 ## Before Callbacks

 Before callbacks let you set page variables, and dynamically change the page's layout, nav key or template.
 Before callbacks are reactive.
-This means that if they rely on a reactive data source and that data source changes, the callbacks will be run again.
+This means that if they rely on a reactive data source and that data changes, the callbacks will be run again.

 ```javascript
 function loggingIn () {